-The body and monocoque chassis are made almost entirely of carbon fiber in an effort to minimize weight, which Porsche claims will be less than 3,750 pounds.
+The body and monocoque chassis are made almost entirely of carbon fiber in an effort to minimize weight, which Porsche claims is less than 3,750 pounds.

-At a price tag of $845,000 (or $929,000 with the Weissach package) and production limited to just 918 examples, however, the 918 Spyder's performance will be all but academic for most of the world.
+At a price tag of $845,000 (or $929,000 with the Weissach package) and production limited to just 918 examples, however, the 918 Spyder's performance will be all but academic for most enthusiasts of the world.
 While not all of the 918-car production run has been assembled, Porsche has announced that all of the cars have been spoken for.
 Production and deliveries are planned to stretch through summer of 2015.

 A coupe version of the 918, the 918 RSR, was shown in concept form at the 2011 Detroit Auto Show.
 Porsche has not announced any plans to produce a 918 coupe, although former VW chairman Ferdinand Piech's custom 918 is rumored to feature a one-off fixed roof.
 The Spyder's popularity likely will help decide whether Porsche moves ahead with other variants or evolutions of the current car.
 The 918 Spyder also somewhat influenced Porsche's latest Le Mans racer, the 919, which has its own hybrid powertrain.

-Look forward to more updates on the 918 Spyder's status, and read up on the car's full history, at our sister site Motor Authority's 918 Spyder hub page.
+Look forward to more updates on the 918 Spyder, and read up on the car's full development history, at our sister site Motor Authority's 918 Spyder hub page.